-- accounted for 22% or 21 settlements in absolute terms.
-In 2014, B.I settlements accounted for 39%, or 30 in absolute terms (7% or 3 in absolute terms, if settlements related to the Portuguese Law are put aside). - (50) The number of B.II settlements, i.e. settlements which restrict generic entry and show a value transfer from the originator to the generic company and which might attract competition law scrutiny, have stabilized at a low level.
-In the period covered by the sector inquiry (1 January 2000 to 30 June 2008), B.II settlements represented 22% of all settlements reported.
-This percentage has decreased over the years to reach 12% in 2014.
-Note that omitting agreements related to the new law in Portugal, this figure would be 20% (no B.II agreements relating to the Portuguese Law). - (51) The statements of certain stakeholders during the sector inquiry that the Commission would be forcing companies to litigate each patent dispute until the end has proved to be unfounded, given the strong increase in settlements after the sector inquiry.
-In addition, 88% of the settlements fall into categories that prima facie raise no need for competition law scrutiny.
-Companies, in most cases, are able to solve their disputes in a manner that is typically considered unproblematic from a competition law perspective. - (52) In the future the Commission may decide to continue the monitoring exercise in order to examine further the development of the foregoing trends.
+- new law in Portugal, this figure would be 15% (2 B.II agreements relating to the Portuguese Law). - (50) The statements of certain stakeholders during the sector inquiry that the Commission would be forcing companies to litigate each patent dispute until the end have proved to be unfounded, given the strong increase in settlements after the sector inquiry.
+In addition, most of the settlements (89% in 2016) fall into categories that prima facie raise no need for competition law scrutiny.
+Companies, in most cases, are able to settle their disputes in a manner that is typically considered unproblematic from a competition law perspective. - (51) In the future the Commission may decide to continue the monitoring exercise in order to examine further the development of the foregoing trends.